Skip to main content

 Should investors consider CABB overvalued or undervalued right now?

-Valuing California Business Bank (CABB) requires multiple metrics.
+California Business Bank (CABB) has no trailing P/E available here, so lean on price-to-sales and cash flow in the Financials tab.
 Compare P/E, P/S, and EV/EBITDA against sector peers for a full view.

 Disclaimer: This content is for informational purposes only and does not constitute investment advice.
 Always do your own research and consult a financial advisor.